- Search The Registry

 - My Account

 *Gloria Blackwell was born on this date in 1927.
 She was a Black activist and educator.
 Gloria Thomasina Blackwell was born in Little Rock in Dillon County, South Carolina, the second of three children to Harrison Benjamin Blackwell and Lurline Olivia Thomas Blackwell.
 She had two brothers.
-Her father was a businessman and barber, and her mother was a school teacher, pianist, choir director, community volunteer.
+Her father was a businessman and barber, and her mother was a school teacher, pianist, choir director, and community volunteer.

 Blackwell attended Mather Academy in Camden, South Carolina, and graduated high school in Sumter, South Carolina, in 1943.
 At the age of 16, she enrolled at Claflin College in Orangeburg.
 In 1944, Blackwell left college to marry James Becknell.
 They had three daughters and lived in Detroit, Michigan, and Chicago, Illinois.
 The marriage ended in divorce.
-Blackwell lost her eldest daughter in a car accident at the age of 5.
-She returned to Orangeburg near with her two small daughters and completed her degree at Claflin in 1953.
+Blackwell lost her eldest daughter in a car accident at 5.
+She returned to Orangeburg with her two small daughters and completed her degree at Claflin in 1953.